Frequently Asked Questions

 Q: When was Charles Young Buffalo Soldiers National Monument created?

 A: Charles Young Buffalo Soldiers National Monument was established when President Barack Obama exercised the authority vested in him, under Section 2 of The Antiquities Act, on March 25th, 2013.
-Click here to read the full Presidential Proclamation.
+Read the full Presidential Proclamation.

 Q: Is Charles Young Buffalo Soldiers National Monument open for visitation?

-A: At this time, the park is not yet open to the public, but interpretive programs and exhibits are currently being developed.
-For more information about the park planning, tours or volunteer opportunities, click here.
+A: At this time, the park is not yet open on a regular basis to the public, but interpretive programs and exhibits are currently being developed.
+For more information about the park planning, volunteer opportunities and event & tour dates visit the Operating Hours and Seasons page.

 Q: Where did the name "Buffalo Soldiers" originate?